Sheco/dotfiles/README.md

 ## neovim

-I use LazyVim to setup my vim environment, it's easy to install and makes vim super good.
+I use KickStart.nvim to setup my vim environment, it's easy to install and makes vim super good.

 Install:
 ```